LibraryCarpentry/lc-git/_episodes/03-sharing.md

 > ## Choosing a license
 > Choosing a license is an important part of openly sharing your creative work online.
 For help in wading through the
-> many types of open source licenses, please visit https://choosealicense.com/.
+> many types of open source licenses, please visit <https://choosealicense.com/>.
+{: .callout}

 ## Connecting your local repository to a remote repository